UNR-Smart-Robotics-Lab/TSA-Design-Algorithm-GUI/README.md

 During the computation of the inverse dynamic model, the GUI also reports the (1) iterations to convergence and (2) the time to convergence.

-After the inverse dynamic model is solved, the top five most suitable motors are recommended to the user.
+After the inverse dynamic model is solved, the top five most suitable motors are recommended to the user from the [motor database](https://github.com/UNR-Smart-Robotics-Lab/TSA-Design-Algorithm-GUI/blob/main/TSADB.xlsx).
 The user can view qualitative metrics which are the vendor, model number, and type of motor.
 The user can also view the quantitative metrics of stall torque, free-run speed, mass, volume, price, and voltage.
 For each motor, the GUI also displays the "distance," which indicates how similar the motor's actual proprties are to the algorithm's computed properties.
 A lesser distance is better.

 Below is a screenshot of the algorithm: